thelukasssheee/CarND-Vehicle-Detection-P5/README.md

 One improvement I would really like to introduce is a better separation of the cars, especially when they are very close together.
 One idea to achieve this is to check the size of the detected label.
 As soon as it is 2 times as long as high, split in the middle.

+##### Potential speed improvements

+While writing this summary, one further option for speed improvement came to my mind.

+Search windows with a certain scale should only be applied in areas, where the cars are likely to have the approximate search window size!
+Currently, the script is applying the small search windows also at the bottom of the image, which does not make too much sense.
+This could be limited to areas, where vehicles are actually that small.
+I guess this could yield a 5x speed boost.

+Since for the video a buffer for averaging over video frames was applied, further parameters might be tweaked towards higher calculation speed.
+E.g smaller overlap, fewer different scales etc. Speed boost likely in the order of 3x-10x.

+Definitely, my first step would be to install some sort of profiling tool (e.g. `line_profiler`) and do a proper line per line speed profiling assessment.
+Usually, this reveals very quickly which lines of code need optimization.

+##### Conclusion

 Overall, a fun project to work on!
 It's amazing to see what is achievable with a few hundred lines of code!

+Thank you Udacity for this great experience!